openstack/nova/doc/source/admin/configuring-migrations.rst

    example, shared-storage live migration of an instance with 8GiB memory will time out after 6400 seconds.

-#. **Live migration progress timeout**

-   The Compute service also aborts a live migration when it detects that memory copy is not making progress for a certain time.
-You can set this time, in seconds, through the configurable parameter ``live_migration_progress_timeout``.

-   In Ocata, the default value of ``live_migration_progress_timeout`` is 0, which disables progress timeouts.
-You should not change this value, since the algorithm that detects memory copy progress has been determined to be unreliable.
-It may be re-enabled in future releases.

 #. **Instance downtime**

    Near the end of the memory copy, the instance is paused for a short time so